Posted by Kevin Vaughan on Mon, Mar 25, 2019 @ 02:54 PM

 Canon-GIS-Print-PRO-4000S

-The size of your map files has a direct effect on how fast your plotter can produce a map.
+The size of your map files directly affects how fast your plotter can produce a map.
 One way to speed things up is to optimize your file size.
 This will directly impact processing time, which results in faster printing speeds.

-Using 3rd party programs like Map Shaper or Quantum GIS to decrease the files size has been a very popular solution.
+Using 3rd party programs like Map Shaper or Quantum GIS to decrease the file size has been a popular solution.

-But, having a plotter with a hard drive can be just as effective and can eliminate the need to use 3rd party software.
-This is because the printer can process and rasterize the file information to the hard drive instead of fully relying on systems RAM to process the file.
+But, having a plotter with a hard drive can be just as effective and eliminate the need to use 3rd party software.
+This is because the printer can process and rasterize the file information to the hard drive instead of entirely relying on systems RAM to process the file.

 Have an end-game in mind

-Think about is what you are going to do with the file after it is printed.
+Think about what you will do with the file after it is printed.
 This will have a direct effect on the durability of the document.

-• Will the GIS map be displayed for a long period of time?
+• Will the GIS map be displayed for an extended period?

 • Do you expect the map to be exposed to the elements?